LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 First, we need to understand how ternary condition is working.
 Actually it is like IF-ELSE statement, but all in one line and using ? for IF and : for ELSE
 Lets go step-by-step

-a) creating variable to hold pin statuses (on or off) GpioPinValue pinValue
+1. creating variable to hold pin statuses (on or off) GpioPinValue pinValue
-	a1) check green LED statuses (pinGreen.Read() == GpioPinValue.High)
+	1. check green LED statuses (pinGreen.Read() == GpioPinValue.High)
-	a2) if green LED is ON, then our variable pinValue will get a value GpioPinValue.Low
+	2. if green LED is ON, then our variable pinValue will get a value GpioPinValue.Low
-b) creating another variable to hold pin statuses (on or off) GpioPinValue pinValueRev
+2. creating another variable to hold pin statuses (on or off) GpioPinValue pinValueRev
-	b1) check pinValue statuses (pinValue == GpioPinValue.High)
+	1. check pinValue statuses (pinValue == GpioPinValue.High)
-	b2) if pinValue is LOW, then pinValueRev get a value GpioPinValue.High
+	2. if pinValue is LOW, then pinValueRev get a value GpioPinValue.High
-c) turn green LED on or off, based pinValue pinGreen.Write(pinValue);
+3. turn green LED on or off, based pinValue pinGreen.Write(pinValue);
-d) turn red LED on or off, based on pinValueRev pinRed.Write(pinValueRev);
+4. turn red LED on or off, based on pinValueRev pinRed.Write(pinValueRev);
-e) wait 1 second and start again
+5. wait 1 second and start again

 ```c#
             while (true)